dragoonDorise/pegasus-android-metadata/README.md

 ## Pegasus Metadata

-We offer support for the folowing systems with their respective emulators, you might need to download them separately from the Google Play Store or within Retroarch
+This pack offers support for the following systems with their respective emulators, you might need to download them separately from the Google Play Store or within Retroarch when a core is used for that system.

 | System                    | Emulator                             |
 | ------------------------- | ------------------------------------ |